eduym17/eduym17/README.md

 * I'm currently working on the <a href="https://www.in-situ.com.mx/">In Situ Energía</a> website, I wish to mix renewables to code!
 * I built a <a href="https://github.com/eduym17/EY-shopping-cart">Shopping cart</a> app to strengthen my abilities.
 * Once I imagined a new brand...
 So I built it, it's called <a href="https://www.asteroi.dev/">Asteroidev</a>! (website still in process)
-* I'm sure you learn better by teaching, that's why I'm the co-founder of FLATTWorld, where I do mentor new coders.
+* I'm sure you learn better by teaching, that's why I'm the co-founder of FLATTWorld, where I do mentor new latin coders.

 <br/>
 <h3 align="center">